Creating, using and sharing your content online

 Protecting your work

 You’ve created something.
 It might be a film documenting the impact of climate crisis, a digital platform showcasing socially responsive design, or a piece of wearable tech to aid those with visual impairment.
-Whatever motivates you to create, most ideas will also have some cultural and social value in addition to potential commercial benefit.
+Whatever motivates you to create, most ideas will also have some cultural and social value in addition to potential commercial gain.

 It’s important that you understand what you can protect and when to protect it, to ensure you and others fully benefit from your work.
 Remember: